Nel0x/Encrypted-Arch-Installation/README.md

 ```

 Now generate the new mirrorlist.
-**Note:** If you are in a different country change `United States` to your country.
+**Note:** If you are in a different country change `Germany` to your country.

 ```
-#   reflector --verbose --country 'United States' -l 5 -p https --sort rate --save /etc/pacman.d/mirrorlist
+#   reflector --verbose --country 'Germany' -l 5 -p https --sort rate --save /etc/pacman.d/mirrorlist
 ```

 Now refresh the package list: